awsmin/Embed-Any-Documents/readme.txt

 == Upgrade Notice ==

-= 2.7.13  =
+= 2.7.12  =
-Tested and updated to latest version and code improvements.
+Tested with WordPress 6.9 and code improvements.